What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 Isn't that wonderful?

-Don't you love their uh philanthropy that they offer you as they chemically castrate your children?
+Don't you love their philanthropy that they offer you as they chemically castrate your children?

-Uh so again, I can go on and on about it, but if you just the best thing to do if you want to start finding conspiracy theories, just go to Wikipedia and start clicking on names.
+So again, I can go on and on about it, but if you just, the best thing to do, if you want to start finding conspiracy theories, just go to Wikipedia and start clicking on names.

-And uh it all starts to come together very simply.
+And it all starts to come together very, very simply.

 I need to make a point to read his book too.

-And you know, when you were talking, it reminds me a lot of some of the um advantages that the gov that that that major governments see in implementing digital currency, right?
+And, you know, when you were talking, it reminds me a lot of some of the advantages that major governments see in implementing digital currency, right?

-So one of the one of the main things the Chinese are going to do with their digital currencies, they can control which dollars gets spent on what, right?
+So one of the main things the Chinese are going to do with their digital currencies, they can control which dollars get spent on what, right?

-So if you if you create uh X number of digital uh yen, then you can set them to be specifically only used for oil or only used for agriculture.
+So if you create X number of digital yen, then you can set them to be specifically only used for oil or only used for agriculture.

-And so this idea that we're making the switch, this this the social credit score switch juxtaposed to like total economic control of a of currency is really scary because even if you have money, you won't be able to spend it on on anything unless it's pre-approved, which I find very alarming.
+And so this idea that we're making the switch, the social credit score switch juxtaposed to like total economic control of currency is really scary because even if you have money, you won't be able to spend it on anything unless it's pre-approved, which I find very alarming.

 And of course, they already have that with the social credit system in China.

-But you know, and again, all of this is is tied in very intimately together, right?
+But, you know, and again, all of this is tied in very intimately together, right?

 You have the story of BlackRock last year that really came out of them buying up entire neighborhoods, right, to rent out really undercutting new homeowners who are trying to build their credit, who are trying to work their way up to perhaps a bigger owner, ownership in general, right?